HOME

 If you googled today you might have noticed this red ribbon rd ribbon aids day signifying World Aids Day.
 Actually, AIDS today is mainly an African problem.
 We are told that over a hundred million people will die from it over the next 25 years.
 But preventing these people from dying now will only exacerbate the problem.
 25 years from now we will be told that 300 million people will die from AIDS during the next 25 years.
 It's time we stopped making Africa more miserable through our good intentions.

-Despite the best efforts of Nature to keep the population of Africa down through AIDS, droughts, earthquakes, famine, and disease, Africa now has three times the population it did in 1950, 915 million unhappy souls.
+Despite the best efforts of Nature to keep the population of Africa down through AIDS, droughts, earthquakes, famine, and disease, Africa is now home to 915 million miserable souls (1), three times the population it had in 1950.
 Despite an unprecedented international aid effort in the past 25 years, more Ethiopians are starving now than in 1984.
+(2)

 Even wars have not helped reduce the population of Africa in any significant degree.